- Our Offer

 - Final claim submitted to Funding Organisation; this is usually up to 5 working days after the close of the claim period

-- An Activity Summary will be sent out to all Delivery Partners within 5 working days of the claim period end which outline activity undertaken in each month
+- An Activity Summary will be sent out to all Supply Chain Partners within 5 working days of the claim period end which outline activity undertaken in each month

-- Delivery Partner agrees Activity Summary reflects activity undertaken during claim period
+- Supply Chain Partner agrees Activity Summary reflects activity undertaken during claim period

-- Once Activity Summary is agreed with the Delivery Partner a self-billing invoice will be raised and sent to the Partner within 5 working days.
+- Once Activity Summary is agreed with the Supply Chain Partner a self-billing invoice will be raised and sent to the Partner within 5 working days.

 - Skills Training UK is paid by the Funding Organisation

-- Payment is released to the Delivery Partner within 10 days of payment being received from the Funding Organisation
+- Payment is released to the Supply Chain Partner within 10 days of payment being received from the Funding Organisation